qetr1ck-op/angularjs-es6/readme.md

 > Tested in Chrome v48.x

 A dead simple project with todos list.
-Basic idea was to implement CRUD with todo items, and store/retrieve them in LocalStorage.
+Basic idea was to implement CRUD with todo items, and store/retrieve them in LocalStorage with futher updating to Angular2.

-## For dependency and build
+### For dependency and build
 ```
 $ npm i
 ```
-## For build and watch
+### For build and watch
 ```
 $ npm run build:js
 ```
-## For webserver and change-detection reload
+### For webserver and change-detection reload
 ```
 npm run server
 ```